-Villa Beji Indah is the home of Dr. Steve Wignall, a physician, AIDS activist and former US Navy medical officer, who first came to Indonesia some 25 years ago.
-In 2007 he acquired and renovated the first of the three villas as his retirement home.
+Villa Beji Indah is the home of Dr. Steve Wignall, a physician, AIDS activist, and former US Navy medical officer, who first came to Indonesia over 30 years ago.
+In 2007, he acquired and renovated the first of the three villas as his retirement home.
 However, retirement didn't happen.
-His passion to ensure marginalized communities receive access to HIV and sexually transmitted infection (STI) health services drives him until today and he spends much of his time in Jakarta or other parts of SE Asia working with the governments and international organizations to bring HIV testing treatment to poor and highly stigmatized populations in need.
+His passion to ensure marginalized communities receive access to HIV and sexually transmitted infection (STI) health services drives him until today, and he spends much of his time in Phnom Penh, Jakarta or other parts of SE Asia working with governments and international organizations to bring HIV testing and treatment to poor and highly stigmatized populations in need.

-Though not around very much, three years later Dr Wignall acquired and renovated second and third villas in this sprawling riverside property.
-Together they now form the magical Villa Beji Indah (VBI) with 11 rooms, 7 ponds, 4 meditation pavilions, 3 swimming pools, 2 Yoga-Shalas and a stretch of one stunning and sacred river in the most lush and green Nyuh Kuning suburb of Ubud, Bali.
+Though not around very much, three years later Dr. Wignall acquired and renovated the second and third villas in this sprawling riverside property.
+Together they now form the magical Villa Beji Indah (VBI), a hidden gem surrounded by lush nature, with 11 rooms, 7 ponds, 4 meditation pavilions, 3 swimming pools, 2 Yoga-Shalas, and a stretch of one stunning and sacred river in the peaceful Nyuh Kuning suburb of Ubud, Bali.
+Despite being nestled in nature, we are conveniently located just 800 meters from the famous Ubud Monkey Forest, and many charming coffee shops and cafes are in the immediate neighborhood, providing a perfect blend of tranquility and accessibility.

-Apart from making family, friends and other guests comfortable and relaxed, the other mission of VBI is fund raising to support the Bali Peduli Foundation (www.balipeduli.org), a non-profit organization started by Dr. Wignall and friends to ensure HIV treatment access to communities across Bali.
-This non-governmental organization has so far tested more than 10,000 individuals at risk for HIV and other STIs and has started 700 people in treatment through its two clinics in Ubud and Denpasar.
+Apart from making family, friends, and other guests comfortable and relaxed, the other mission of VBI is fundraising to support the Bali Peduli Foundation (www.balipeduli.org), a non-profit organization started by Dr. Wignall and friends to ensure HIV treatment access to communities across Bali.
+This non-governmental organization has so far tested more than 10,000 individuals at risk for HIV and other STIs and has started 700 people on treatment through its two clinics in Ubud and Denpasar.

 Bali Peduli Foundation